andreasvc/literariness/README.md

 Example Gutenberg dataset
 -------------------------
 A set of 100 novels from project Gutenberg.
 The prediction target is the download count.
-This is a subset of the dataset used in Ashok et al (2013, EMNLP), with similar features.
+This is a subset of the dataset used in Ashok et al. (2013, EMNLP), with similar features.
 This only serves as a toy corpus for demonstration.
-The low scores are probably due to the small dataset and the prediction target too noisy (evaluating as binary classification would be more appropriate).
+The low scores are probably due to the small dataset and the prediction target being too noisy (evaluating as binary classification would be more appropriate).

     $ curl -sSL https://staff.fnwi.uva.nl/a.w.vancranenburgh/100gutenbergnovels.tar.bz2 | tar -xjf -